linnea-vdb/linnea-vdb/README.md

 - 👋 Hi, I’m @linnea-vdb
-- 👀 I’m interested in lots of stuff
+- 👀 I’m interested in learning how to code in HTML
-- 🌱 I’m currently learning: nothing?
+- 🌱 I’m currently learning: how to code in HTML
-- 💞️ I’m looking to collaborate on BoomReal.
+- 💞️ I’m not looking to collaborate

 - 📫 How to reach me: don't.